ASCCA Board Members

 Nan Bosler is committed to the growth and development of ASCCA as it seeks to empower Seniors Computer Clubs to help older people use modern technology.
 She was the foundation president of ASCCA.

 Nan feels strongly that learning is a lifelong experience.
-She was over 50 when she first went to University, has five tertiary qualifications covering Adult Education, Community Organisation, Local and Applied History and she completed her last qualification, Masters in Local Government Management in 1996.
-In this last year she had added Cert.
+She was over 50 when she first went to University, has six tertiary qualifications covering Adult Education, Community Organisation, Local and Applied History, Family History and a Masters in Local Government Management.
+She has added Cert.
 IV Business (Governance) & an adapted Cert.
 IV Training to her qualifications.